abilandz/PH8124/Lecture_6/Lecture_6.md

 This way, the input field separator will be comma ```,``` but only during the execution of **read**.

-Now if the User replied 'New Zealand,Northern Ireland' we have that:
+Now if a user replied 'New Zealand,Northern Ireland' we have that:

 ```bash
 echo ${Countries[0]}